dphiffer/scripting/week2/duel.md

 Go to the GitHub Desktop app, it should have noticed your file.

-* Type a short description of your change into the "Summary" text box next to your user icon (e.g., "Added dueling figures"), including descriptive commit messages is a good habit
+* Type a short description of your change into the "Summary" text box next to your user icon (e.g., "Added dueling figures")
 * Click the __Commit to master__ button

 ![Commit message](http://phiffer.org/scripting/week2/images/commit-message.jpg)

+The amount of description you give to your commits effects how easily you can decipher your work later on.
+Try to be reasonably descriptive with your commit messages.

 ## Publish your commit

 At this point you have a commit stored on your local computer, but it hasn't been uploaded to GitHub yet.
-By decoupling those two actions, it makes it much easier to work offline, when you may not be able to immediately send your changes to a central server.
+By decoupling those two actions, `git` makes it much easier to work offline, when you may not be able to immediately send your changes to a central server.

 * Click the __Publish__ button in the top right